-Expanding BI coverage to include a new risk (e.g., pandemic virus) will increase the cost of BI insurance policies.
-The result could be an available expensive coverage with limited numbers of small businesses deciding to purchase it.
+Finally, expanding BI coverage to include a new risk (e.g., pandemic virus) will increase the cost of BI insurance policies.
+The result could be a coverage that is available but having only a limited number of small businesses able or willing to purchase it.